 dealer.
 When they look up the numbers for parts for the truck, it will

-An old school style, and a very gorgeous paint scheme.
-We don't see many short nosed trucks like this one around... quite unique.
+It's an old school style with a very slick paint scheme.
+We don't see many short hood trucks like this one around... quite unique.
 She doesn't seem to lack for power either, with a mechanical Cummins engine.... pre-emissions...just the way we like 'em.

-I have a friend who owned a nice Pete, also a 1987, model 359, which he rebuilt from scratch... motor, body and all.
+I have a friend who owned a nice Pete, also a 1987, model 359, which he rebuilt from a junk yard truck.
 What a machine THAT thing was!

 These older trucks were great because the average trucker with some mechanical knowledge was better equipped to do some minor repairs.